Towards Inclusive Documentation: the PyData Sphinx Theme, Before and After Accessibility Fixes

 The PyData theme provides a table of contents in the left sidebar.
 One nice feature of this table of contents is that site authors can choose how many nested levels to show before the sublevels are hidden automatically beneath an expand/collapse button.
 The only problem with this button, though, was that it was not keyboard accessible.

-keyboard accessible
+is keyboard

-2. In CSS, you can select a checked checkbox using the :checked pseudo-selector.
+, then clicking the label checks and unchecks the associated checkbox. - In CSS, you can select a checked checkbox using the

 You can then use CSS to always hide the checkbox and to selectively fold or unfold the next level in the table of contents based on whether the checkbox is checked.
 In code, it looks like the following: